mautic/developer-documentation-new/docs/plugins/mvc.rst

 This generates a link to the route ``plugin_helloworld_world`` with the dynamic parameter ``world`` set to ``mars``.

-.. vale off

-For more details on defining and using routes, see :doc:`Router </plugins/config>`.

-.. vale on

 The ``translator`` helper
 =========================